PsichiX/Intuicio/book/src/official-frontends/simpleton/language-reference.md

 ```javascript
 var v = main::sum(1, 2, 3);
 ```
-If we don't know funciton at compile-time, we can call it at runtime by `Function` object:
+If we don't know function at compile-time, we can call it at runtime by `Function` object:
 ```javascript
 var v = reflect::call(<func main::sum>, [1, 2, 3]);
 ```